-This plugin will automatically check your site for any links that appear on a visitor’s screen and fetch them ahead of time.
-So, when they click on the link, it will load without delay.
-It will not put increased strain on your server’s resources, since it waits until their browser is not busy.
+The Flying Pages plugin will automatically check your site for any links that appear on a visitor’s screen and fetch them ahead of time.
+That way, when they click on the link, it will load without delay.
+This can prevent you from putting increased strain on your server’s resources, since it waits until their browser is not busy.

-This can help you provide an overall better experience for your viewers and increase the likelihood of them staying.
-After all, nobody wants to sit around and wait for pages to load.
+Doing this can help you provide an overall better experience for your viewers and increase the likelihood of them staying because they are able to quickly find what they need.

 - Install the Flying Pages plugin by WP Speed Matters.
-Once you have the plugin installed, it is in your best interest that you ensure your site is compatible.
+Once you have the plugin installed, it is in your best interest that you ensure your site is compatible with the plugin.

 - To do this, click the Settings > Flying Pages link in your WordPress Dashboard.
 The test will run automatically.

 - Click the Compatibility tab to access the test results.

-- You will then see the results of the compatibility check.
-If you fail the “HTTPS Check” I recommend our article on How to Enable HTTPS (SSL) in WordPress.
+- After completing Step 2 you will then see the results of the compatibility check.
+If for any reason you fail the “HTTPS Check” I recommend our article on How to Enable HTTPS (SSL) in WordPress.
 You can also use a plugin such as Really Simple SSL.
 Failing this test could be for several reasons such as due to drag with your server or it being unable to attach to the SNI server.

 - If you fail the “Cache-Control Check”, you may have to modify your server’s cache settings to remove “no-store” from your Cache-Control header.
-If you can not do this on your own, you may need to reach out to your web host for assistance.
+If you can not do this on your own, you may need to reach out to your web host and ask them to do it.

 - Now click the Settings tab so we can complete the setup process.

-- Click the Save Changes button once you have chosen your settings.
-You are finished when you see a message stating “Settings have been saved!
+Click the Save Changes button once you have chosen your settings.
+You will know you are finished when you see a message stating “Settings have been saved!
 Please clear cache if you’re using a cache plugin.”

 Now you know how to speed up your WordPress site with the Flying Pages plugin.
 Check out our WordPress Education Channel for many more guides on how to make your website successful.